Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 # Prediction Residual Sum of Squares (PRESS)

-Prediction Residual Sum of Squares (PRESS) is a cross-validation technique used in regression to measure how well a model can predict a new data which is not used in its training.
+Prediction Residual Sum of Squares (PRESS) is a cross-validation technique used in regression to measure how well a model can predict a new data which is not been used in its training.